The University of Texas at Dallas | School of Behavioral and Brain Sciences

 Giving

 Many forms of chronic pain have been treated with prescription opiates, yet recent research suggests that opiates may increase pain when administered for certain types of chronic pain.
 Moreover, opioids can be dangerous, addictive drugs.
-With over one third of the US population suffering from chronic pain, it is critical that we find solutions to better treat pain.
+With nearly one in 4 Americans suffering from chronic pain, it is critical that we find solutions to better treat persistent pain.
 With your help researchers at the Center for Advanced Pain Studies are actively making headway in discovering non-opioid pain medicines.